hardwario/bc-website/content/start/_index.en.md

 {{% p-step-content order = "2" step = "3" title = "Set Up Smartphone App" %}}
 * Download the Blynk app from [App Store](https://itunes.apple.com/us/app/blynk-iot-for-arduino-esp32/id808760481?mt=8) or [Google Play](https://play.google.com/store/apps/details?id=cc.blynk&hl=en).
 Create an account and log-in.
 * Click on "QR code" icon in the right corner
-* Scan QR Code on the left
+* Scan QR Code from this page.
+You find it on the left
 * Send Auth Token to your e-mail
 {{% /p-step-content %}}
 {{% p-step-gallery order = "1" %}}